canadaronak/git_assignment/README.md

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

-- No, First we need to add remote our repository then add then push it to the main branch.
+- No, First we need to add remote our repository then push it to the main branch.